Autocross is a driving skill event over a short,

 available to assist and ride along with novice drivers or any driver who

 feels they could use some improvement.
-At the beginning of each season
+Each season one or two beginner autocross

-an autocross school is held where you can learn how to autocross or improve
+schools are held where you can learn how to autocross

-your skills with instruction from the experts.
-This is an opportunity to
+with instruction from our experts.
+Autocross is an opportunity to

 test the handling ability of your car and your capability as a driver in a